 To delete your cache using CleanMyMac X:

-- Launch the app and click on Privacy
+- Launch the app and click on the Privacy tab.

-After clearing your history, website data, and cache, quit Safari and restart it to see if that solved the problem.
+After clearing your history, website data, and cache, quit Safari and then restart to see if that solved the problem.

 While you’re still in the app, click on the System Junk tab.
-Click the scanner tool that will find all the user cache files for Safari and other browsers.
-The described steps takes about a minute and by then you should have solved your Safari Web content error.
+Then select the scanner tool to find all the user cache files for Safari and other browsers.
+The described steps take about a minute, and by then, you should have solved your Safari Web content error.

 Clear Safari’s cache manually